spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 ### Metadata

-Put metadata into the Markdown files by adding a YAML header:
+Put metadata into the Markdown files by adding header:

 ```text
 ---